On This Page

 Work Experience for Expat Kids

 Children of work permit holders cannot accept paid work experience without having their own work permit, and an unqualified 16-20 year old is very unlikely to ever be granted a work permit.
-However, there is nothing in the Act to say that the children of expats cannot accept unpaid internships if they have been resourceful enough to go out and find work in their school holidays!
-In fact, all children, expat or Caymanian, should be encouraged to seek work experience as soon as they are over the age of 16.
-It not only keeps them busy, but it also teaches them the value of money and to have a good work ethic – invaluable tools for life!
+However, there is nothing in the Law to say that the children of expats cannot accept unpaid internships if they have been resourceful enough to go out and find work in their school holidays!
+In fact all children, expat or Caymanian, should be encouraged to seek work experience as soon as they are over the age of 16.
+It not only keeps them busy, but it also teaches them the value of money and to have a good work ethic - invaluable tools for life!

 Naturalisation as a BOTC (Section 18 (1) Grounds of Residence at 18)

-If you are a Permanent Resident (PR) and not married to a Caymanian then getting Naturalised as a British Overseas Territories Citizen (BOTC) is an essential step in the process of acquiring Caymanian Status.
+If you are a Permanent Resident and not married to a Caymanian, then getting Naturalised as a British Overseas Territories Citizen (BOTC) is an essential step in the process of acquiring Caymanian Status.
 Once you have had Permanent Residence for 12 months, and have lived in Cayman for at least five years, you can apply under the British Nationality Act for Naturalisation as a BOTC by virtue of a connection with the Cayman Islands.
 Please note that you will still need to pay your Permanent Resident work-related fees every year once you are Naturalised.
 However, the spouse of a Caymanian does not pay these fees.
-The spouse of a Caymanian will (provided their Caymanian spouse is a BOTC), be able to apply for Naturalisation 12 months from the date that their RERC was approved, provided they have been resident in the Islands for at least three years and seek to apply on the basis of marriage to a BOTC.
+The spouse of a Caymanian will (provided their Caymanian spouse is a BOTC) be able to apply for Naturalisation 12 months from the date that their RERC was approved, provided they have been resident in the Islands for at least three years and seek to apply on the basis of marriage to a BOTC.
 The application is made to the Deputy Governor and must include an up-to-date travel history covering the last five years (you can obtain this from WORC), as well as certified copies of your relevant documents and a fee of CI$825.
-Please note that a child under the age of 18 can (on successful application) be registered as a BOTC and the cost is CI$450.
+A child under the age of 18 can (on successful application) be registered as a BOTC and the cost is CI$450.

-Law Firms in the Cayman Islands that specialise in Immigration
+Firms in the Cayman Islands that specialise in Immigration